South African labour law: Consultation process

-Measures to change the timing of the dismissals

-While the employer may prefer the dismissals to be immediate, the union may prefer them to be spread over a period of time, or that they take place at a later stage.

 Measures to mitigate the adverse effects of the dismissals

 The employer may, for example, assist the employee in finding alternative work by giving the employee time without loss of pay to search for alternative work.

 The employer may also make an office available in which to complete job applications and arrange interviews.

 The employer may provide a reference for the employee.

 In Sikhosana v Sasol Synthetic Fuels, the court noted that the LRA contemplates a hierarchy of consulting parties, each if applicable excluding its successors.
 The courts apply section 189(1) strictly.
 It was held that, although appropriate measures to mitigate the adverse effects of the dismissals should be taken, employers are not required actively to seek alternative work for retrenched employees.

 The employer may also undertake to give priority to the dismissed employee should a vacancy arise.

-Criteria for dismissal and severance pay

-Consensus must also be reached on the criteria used to select which employees will be dismissed and the amount of severance pay the employee is entitled to.

-Written Disclosure of Information

-The employer must disclose all relevant information in writing.
-Verbal assurances, explanations and information by the employer will not suffice; the other party may demand that the employer put everything down in writing or provide documentation such as financial reports.